ISIS3510-GN43/.github/profile/README.md

 ## Kotlin
 a.
 Send my location with GPS sensor to an email

-b.
+✅ b.
 Button that shows the gap

-c.
+✅ c.
 Shows if friends are free or busy

-d.
+✅ d.
 Risk alert

-e.
+✅ e.
 User password login screen

-f.
-Create subject and load into a database
+✅ f.
+Create subject and load into a database  (registration,

 ## Flutter